petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 :lines: 6-31
 ```

 In the `Token.js` component, the parameters `client_id`, `client_secret`, and `grant_type` are sent in the API request.
-If the parameters are valid, Liferay returns a JSON response with the access token.
+If the parameters are valid, Liferay returns a JSON response containing the access token.

 The `Users.js` component parses the response for the `access_token`.